wbobeirne/datocms-plugin-nextjs-preview/README.md

 # Next.js Preview Links for multilingual DatoCMS Projects

-This is a forked version of [Next.js Preview Links](https://github.com/wbobeirne/datocms-plugin-nextjs-preview), witch is used for multilingual [datoCMS](https://www.datocms.com/) projects.
+This is a forked version of [Next.js Preview Links](https://github.com/wbobeirne/datocms-plugin-nextjs-preview).
+This plugin is used for multilingual [datoCMS](https://www.datocms.com/) projects.

 Here the original readme: